akhaten/DGCC/README.md

 - Stack : First In First Out (FIFO)
 - Queue : Last In First In (LIFO)
-- List : Iterable list
+- List

-- OrderedList : TODO
+# Iterable Collections

-- PriorityQueue : TODO
+This collections are iterable.

 # How use the library